SRZNW — Surrozen, Inc.

 4. Bad News, Challenges, or Points of Concern

-• Adverse events related to liver enzyme elevations were observed in both lead programs, prompting a voluntary pause in the SZN-1326 trial.
-This raises concerns about the safety profile of the candidates, particularly in hepatically impaired patients.
+- The company disclosed adverse events related to liver enzyme elevations observed in clinical trials, particularly for SZN-1326, leading to a voluntary pause in enrollment.
+This raised concerns about the safety profile of both lead candidates.

 5. Notable Q&A Insights

-• The CEO clarified that the Phase I study for SZN-043 is focused on chronic liver disease patients, which may include those with fibrosis but not necessarily cirrhosis.
+- During the Q&A, management clarified that the Phase I study for SZN-043 is targeting chronic liver disease patients, which may include those with fibrosis but not necessarily cirrhosis.

-• Questions regarding the dosing strategy for SZN-1326 revealed that the company is adopting a MABEL (minimum anticipated biological effect level) approach to mitigate risks observed in initial cohorts.
+- Questions about the dosing strategy for SZN-1326 revealed that the company is adopting a MABEL (minimum anticipated biological effect level) approach to mitigate risks associated with previously observed adverse events.

-• The half-life of SZN-1326 is approximately 5 days, with potential dosing regimens being considered for every other week or less frequent based on biological effects.
+- The half-life of SZN-1326 was noted to be approximately 5 days, with potential for less frequent dosing regimens based on biological effects extending beyond the antibody's half-life.

-Overall, while Surrozen is making progress in its clinical programs and partnerships, it faces significant challenges regarding safety concerns and the need to validate its therapeutic approaches in human trials.
+Overall, while Surrozen is making progress in its clinical programs and strategic partnerships, it faces significant challenges related to safety concerns that could impact the development timelines and regulatory pathways for its lead candidates.